OpenDSA/OpenDSA/RST/en/Sorting/SelectionSort.rst

 .. avembed:: Exercises/Sorting/SelsortPRO.html ka

-.. showhidecontent:: SelectionSortAnalysis

 Any algorithm can be written in slightly different ways.
 For example, we could have written Selection Sort to find the smallest record, the next smallest, and so on.
 We wrote this version of Selection Sort to mimic the behavior of our Bubble Sort implementation as closely as possible.
 This shows that Selection Sort is essentially a Bubble Sort except that rather than repeatedly swapping adjacent values to get the next-largest record into place, we instead remember the position of the record to be selected and do one swap at the end.

-   Thus, the number of comparisons is still :math:`\Theta(n^2)`, but the number of swaps is much less than that required by Bubble Sort.
+Here we present a visualization illustrating the number of comparisons and swaps required by Selection Sort.

-   Selection Sort is particularly advantageous when the cost to do a swap is high, for example, when the record values are long strings or other large records.
-   Selection Sort is more efficient than Bubble Sort (by a constant factor) in most other situations as well.
+.. inlineav:: SelectionSortAnalysisCON ss
+   :output: show

 There is another approach to keeping the cost of swapping records low, and it can be used by any sorting algorithm even when the records are